Overview of Incoterms® 2020

 DAP (Delivered At Place)

-DAP is also a widely used Incoterm®.
-It is often used when the seller has the opportunity to arrange transport to the buyer's location.
+DAP is another widely used Incoterm®, commonly chosen when the seller is well-placed to arrange transport to the buyer's location.

-• The seller arranges transport and delivers the goods to an agreed destination – but without unloading them.
+• Arranging transport and delivering the goods to an agreed destination — not including unloading.

 Read more about DAP Incoterm®.